noctwolf/visualstudio-docs.zh-cn/docs/vsto/enable-access-to-vba-to-create-or-open-a-visual-studio-tools-for-office-system-project.md

 ---
-title: 启用对 VBA 创建或打开 Visual Studio Tools for the Microsoft Office system 项目的访问
+title: VBA 的访问权限创建/打开 VSTO system 项目
 decsprition: You must explicitly enable access to the Office VBA project system before you can create or open a Visual Studio Tools for Office system project
-titleSuffix: ''
-ms.custom: seodec18
-ms.date: 02/02/2017
+titleSuffix: Visual Studio Tools for Microsoft Office ms.custom: seodec18 ms.date: 02/02/2017
 ms.topic: conceptual